-Contractor will provide face-to-face initial operational training on software operation to System Administrators, System Operators, and Security Officers to gain sufficient knowledge to properly perform their assigned Role Duties.
+The contractor will provide face-to-face initial operational training on software operation to System Administrators, System Operators, and Security Officers to gain sufficient knowledge to perform their assigned Role Duties properly.

 2.4.1.
-Software shall include a self-help reference.
+The software shall include a self-help reference.